 In terms of the overall art and animation, the best word to use when describing it is consistent.
 Why?
 Because Gonzo are known for running out of budget and forgetting to animate towards the end.
-That wasn't the case with Witchblade, though, since the final episode featured fluid animation; Gonzo not being reduced to showing movement through lines on the screen and actually showing the characters running.
+This wasn't the case with Witchblade, though, since the final episode featured fluid animation; Gonzo not being reduced to showing movement through lines on the screen and actually showing the characters running.
 Aside from a few instances of laziness where there wasn't animation and a few stills were linked, it was great to watch.
 And the art style is both distinctive and attractive.
 Even Japan's obsession with breast jiggling got attention throughout!
-And, though I can't say Masane's HUGE, could-suffocate-with-ease breasts appealed to me personally, overall it did look very nice, with a higher than average budget.
+Alhough I can't say Masane's HUGE, could-suffocate-with-ease breasts appealed to me personally, overall it did look very nice, with a higher than average budget.

 As for the soundtrack, I have to say: it's excellent, as expected when the same composer did Claymore.
 One track that stands out is one used for action quite frequently; a track with an eerie edge and... a woman breathing in an 'erotic' manner in the background - the track having an action-oriented beat.
 I was ALWAYS pumped for the action - my attention focused - simply because of the music.
 Towards the end, I recall the intense beat of a track after what had been a nice 'family life' sort of episode, and I just knew some sweet action would be coming my way.
 If a soundtrack is good enough, it can make something great into something even greater, and that's the case with Witchblade.

 :: Overall :: 9/10